 How does a reward credit card work?

-Regardless of how you’re rewarded, the basic principle is the same: the more you spend, the more you’ll earn in rewards (although some cards will have caps on how much you can earn, especially cashback cards.)
+Regardless of how you’re rewarded, the basic principle is the same: the more you spend on your credit card, the more you’ll earn in rewards (although some cards will have caps on how much you can earn, especially cashback cards.)

-Cashback reward cards work on the same principle, but you get money back instead – this could be cash credited back onto your card account or into your current account.
+Cashback reward cards work on the same principle, but you get money back instead – this could be cash credited back onto your card account, or into your current account.
 Learn more about cashback reward cards.

 Which reward credit card is right for me?